OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-only Circular Progress Bar
+# 🐞 Creating a CSS-Only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
-No JavaScript is required!
-This utilizes CSS gradients and transformations to achieve a visually appealing and performant progress indicator.
-We'll be focusing on a solution using pure CSS rather than a framework like Tailwind, to demonstrate the underlying concepts.
+This document details the creation of a circular progress bar using only CSS.
+No JavaScript is required.
+This example uses pure CSS and leverages the `conic-gradient` function for a smooth and visually appealing result.

-**Description of the Styling:**
+## Description of the Styling

-This circular progress bar consists of two concentric circles.
-The outer circle acts as the track, while the inner circle represents the progress.
-We use a `radial-gradient` to create a semi-circular fill for the progress indicator, rotating it to simulate progress.
-The percentage of progress is controlled by a single CSS custom property (variable).
+This CSS-only circular progress bar dynamically updates its visual representation based on a percentage value set via the custom property `--progress`.
+The bar uses a `conic-gradient` to create a filled arc, with the filled portion representing the progress percentage.
+The styling incorporates a clean, modern look, easily customizable through the CSS variables.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>